Atarashihi/WHSTechNotes/journal.md

 # February 18, 2025
  Last week, i learned about my phones alarm when the charging port is obstructed.
 It woke me up in the middle with an an alert about something in my charging port and forced me to stay up for an hour fixing it.
 Now i know i wont have to guesse.

+# February 24, 2025
+ Technology can be used to stay up to date on modern language by giving them the ability to search what new slang terms mean.
+Integrating modern language into learning tools could make complicated termsv eaisier for younger generations to understand.
+I think slang is left unchanged becuase it allows creativity to shine to make sense of difficult languages.
+Misunderstandings can impact interactions between people if its used inappropriatly.